this-isnt-me/ogPypeline/docs/source/drillingcon.rst

 Flow Rate units
 ------------
 The flow_rate(value, units) function converts between different Flow Rate units for the circulation of drilling fluid.
-The input units are as per the list below:
+The input units are as per the table below:

 .. list-table:: Flow Rate units
    :widths: 60 40